bng44270/bng44270/README.md

 * [DC Boundary Stone Demo][leaflet dc demo url] This is a custom [Leaflet][leaflet url] demo to display information for Washington, DC boundary stones.
 The [DC Stones][dc stones public url] public website contains an embedded GeoJSON map which is acccessible via the [gist][dc stones geojson url].
 * [Blockly Demo][blockly demo url]  Visually devevlop with drag-drop logic blocks, convert to JavaScript, and download code using [Blockly][blockly url].

-I use my [LinkedIn profile][linkedin profile] maintain detailed information my career experience including education and certifications.
+I use my [LinkedIn profile][linkedin profile] to maintain detailed information my career experience including education and certifications.

 If you would be interested in custom development, systems architecture, or business process consulting, please [click here][contact url] to contact me.